A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 "Ah gon..."

-Definition: Beginning of a parent's threat.
+Definition: Beginning of a threat (often a parent's threat).

-Example: "Ah gon pong yo behind."
+Examples: "Ah gon pong yo behind."
 "Ah gon bang ur ass."
 "Ah gon bus yo one clout!"
 "Ah gon buss yo lip."

 Source: I Love my Virgin Islands Accent group, on Facebook, 2010.